grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Percy could not see Hemi from where she was standing in the control room, but in her mind she had a perfect vision of him holding one thick finger up in the air towards her.

 A minute passed.
-Then the crew in the control room heard low rumblings that came into the _Prospect_'s hull through the water in a softly percussive succession.
+Then the crew in the control room heard low rumblings that carried through the water and penetrated the _Prospect_'s hull in a softly percussive succession.
 Gregory looked at her.

 "Fuckin' depth charges," she said.
 And when his eyes took on a bit of prey-like fear, she added, "A little fuckin' ways off, though."